TECK7/my_portfolio_master/README.md

 #### __HTML File__

-The HTML file is written in accordance with HTML 5 standards using English as the HTML language.  `<!
+There are three HTML files.
+Two of them are written in accordance with HTML 5 standards using English as the HTML language and one is written with Chinese (lang="zh-Hans").
+`<!
 DOCTYPE html>` is specified at the very beginning so that web browsers can read the HTML file.
 Within the `'<head>'` tag, several important meta tags are included.
 These are written as followed;

 * `'(meta charset="utf-8")'`
 * `'(meta http-equiv="X-UA-Compatible" content="IE=edge")'`